81st Training Wing: History

+The U.S. Air Force Historical Research Agency has determined that the 81st Training Wing traces its origins to the 81st Pursuit Group (Intercepter) originally constituted in 1942.
+The 81st Pursuit Group was activated on 9 February 1942, with the 91st, 92d, and 93d Pursuit Squadrons assigned.
+It was redesignated 81st Fighter Group in May 1942 and trained with Bell P-39 Airacobras.
+The group moved overseas between October 1942 and February 1943, to fight in North Africa.

-Established as 81st Fighter Wing on 15 April 1948 and activated on 1 May at Wheeler Air Force Base, Hawaii under the Hobson Plan.
-The 81st Wing commanded the functions of both the support groups as well as the flying combat 81st Fighter Group and the squadrons assigned to it.
+After the Second World War ended, the 81st Fighter Wing was established in 1948.
+It was activated on 1 May at Wheeler Air Force Base, Hawaii under the Hobson Plan.
+The 81st Wing included the flying combat 81st Fighter Group, direct descendant of the original 81st Pursuit Group; the squadrons assigned to it; as well as ground maintenance and support groups.

 The 81st Fighter Wing conducted air defense of Hawaii, December 1948 – May 1949 when operations at Wheeler were curtailed, the 81st being transferred to the Tactical Air Command Twelfth Air Force and being stationed at Kirtland Air Force Base, New Mexico.

 The wing was attached to the Air Defense Command (ADC) Western Air Defense Force on 19 January 1950.
 Shortly afterwards, on 29 April, the 81st was reassigned to Moses Lake Air Force Base, Washington and transferred to ADC's Fourth Air Force, its mission changed from training for worldwide deployment under TAC to performing air defense of Eastern Washington, primarily the Hanford Nuclear Reservation.